 Please read carefully.
 Failure to comply with the rules below could result in disqualification.

-Here is a quick glance at the updates for our 2023 Rainbow season!
+Here is a quick glance and friendly reminder of the NEW and EXCITING updates for our 2026 Rainbow season!

 ***Please see all details below in the Rules and Regulations.***

-PHOTO & VIDEO STUDIO PACKAGE: Rainbow Dance is proud to continue with the All-Inclusive Photo & Video Studio Package for the 2023 Regional Tour!
+PHOTO & VIDEO STUDIO PACKAGE : Rainbow Dance is proud to continue with the All-Inclusive Photo & Video Studio Package for the 2026 Regional Tour!
 For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your Regional Photos and Videos.
 The fee is required per dancer and will be due 14 days prior to the start of competition.
 Parents can access their dancers’ photos and videos inside their Parent Center online.
-Photos and Videos will be available 5-7 days after the completion of the competition.
+Photos and Videos will be available within 5 days after the completion of the competition.

 Multiple Regional Event Discount: Dancers who compete at multiple Regional Rainbow competitions do not have to pay an additional media fee!
-Once a dancer has paid the 2023 Regional media fee of $35 or $45 per family (siblings only), any Regional event they attend thereafter will be complimentary.
+Once a dancer has paid the Rainbow 2026 Regional media fee of $35 or $45 per family (siblings only), any Rainbow Regional event they attend thereafter will be complimentary.

-National Finals: The Photo & Video Studio Package will be a separate fee for the 2023 National Finals.
+National Finals: The Photo & Video Studio Package will be a separate fee for the 2026 National Finals.
 For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your National Photos and Videos including National Dancer of the Year and Grand Finale’ events.
 The fee is required per dancer and will be due 14 days prior to the start of competition.
 Parents can access their dancers’ photos and videos inside their Parent Center online.
 Photos and Videos will be available 7-10 days after the completion of the competition.
+The Grand Finale video will be available 30 days after the competition.

 Due to Rainbow being a public event, Rainbow encourages all attendees to: